Can you invest in carbon credits? A complete 2026 guide

 | KraneShares Global Carbon Strategy ETF (KRBN) | EU ETS + California + RGGI | Futures-based ETF | ~0.78% | US-listed; broad carbon market exposure |

-OCF data indicative as of early 2026.
-Product availability and fee structures can change — verify with your platform and the fund provider before investing.
+Product availability and fee structures can change.
+Verify with your platform and the product provider before investing.

 The voluntary carbon market as investment: limited direct retail access

 Direct investment in voluntary carbon credits is not straightforward for most retail investors.
 Credits are project-specific, have variable quality, and there is no standardised exchange infrastructure equivalent to the EU ETS.
-Some platforms — including Xpansiv CBL and Verra's own registry — facilitate bulk credit trading, but these are primarily wholesale markets.
+Some platforms facilitate wholesale credit trading, but these are primarily institutional or specialist markets.

 Some fintech platforms have attempted to offer retail access to voluntary credits, but regulatory treatment of voluntary credits as investments is unclear in most jurisdictions, and many such platforms have had a difficult track record.
 Approach claims of voluntary credit "investment returns" with significant scepticism.